-Arrowroot known as Maranta arundinaceae in scientific terms is extracted in the form of starch from the roots of tropical plants such as the arrowroot plant, tapioca, kudzu and cassava.
-It is an easily digestible food which contains low calories and is high in essential nutrients.
+Arrowroot, also known as maranta arundinaceae in scientific terms, is extracted in the form of starch from the roots of tropical plants such as the arrowroot plant, tapioca, kudzu and cassava.
+It is an easily digestible food that is low in calories and high in essential nutrients.
 This makes arrowroot an excellent food choice for babies, especially when transitioning from breast milk to other food items.

 Nutritional Value of Arrowroot

-This superfood is also rich in other minerals like magnesium, zinc and iron which help in normal functioning and growth of the baby.
+Arrowroot is a power-packed food item which contains B vitamins such as thiamine, riboflavin, niacin, and pyridoxine, which help the body in the conversion of energy from nutrients.
+This superfood is also rich in other minerals like magnesium, zinc and iron, which help in the normal functioning and growth of the baby.

 Is Arrowroot Good for Babies?

 Being gluten-free ensures that arrowroot does not cause any allergies to the baby.
 Arrowroot is easily digestible and aids in smoother bowel movement.
 It is easily available and is completely safe for the baby’s consumption.

 - It helps in maintaining a healthy stomach as it is easily digestible and also helps in curing diarrhoea.
 It is also used as a medicine for dyspepsia, bronchitis, cough and weakness.